L0garithmic/totally-not-youtube-dl/README.md

-# Before you DMCA this repo, it's totally not what you think it is
+# Not what you think it is

 This repo only contains a sha1 hash and a few links.
 The hash and magnet link are just some strings of characters.
 Nothing more.
+If you happen to think otherwise and that this repo **itself** contains the youtube-dl code, you are mistaken.

 [mirror 1](https://mega.nz/folder/u0Bwgb5Q#TR5vCpdicbz3hyYvlw9NfQ)